cfw-guide/cemu.cfw.guide/docs/dumping-games.md

 To do this, we're going to run a dumping application through the Wii U browser to transfer your games to a USB storage device or SD card.

+For digital games, it's easier to simply dump the account data from your Wii U, then use that to download the games from the eShop directly to your computer.
+If you have a weaker internet connection however, you can also dump digital games directly from the console using the dumping app.

 ## Requirements

 - A FAT32 formatted USB storage device or SD card